 In this case, we're going to block Chrome, Edge, and Opera.
 Once you've selected the apps you wish to block, press Save.

-Finally, visit your dashboard and add "Desktop Apps" to your blocklists.
+Finally, visit your dashboard and add "Desktop Apps" to your session.
 This lets Freedom know when to turn on App Blocking when this blocklist is running.
-You will not see the "Desktop Apps" option in your dashboard until you actually select apps to block in the app.

 To get blocking working on a Windows computer, you need to:

 - Select the apps you wish to block with the Freedom desktop app.